 We have spent most of our careers working in marketing, design and advertising.
 From decade long positions on the corporate side, to working at some of the best known design agencies, we have experience on both sides of the creative world.
 We also have promoted notorious underground clubs, created landmark zines, and played in bands.
-In our spare time, we write for art magazines, work on documentaries, tend organic gardens, and even raise children.
+In our spare time, we write for art magazines, tend organic gardens, and even raise children

 Car images courtesy of George Barris Photo Collection.